micmejia/bible-dump/NKJV/Nehemiah/Neh 10.md

 to bring the firstborn of our sons and our cattle, as _it is_ written in the Law, and the firstborn of our herds and our flocks, to the house of our God, to the priests who minister in the house of our God;

 ###### 37
-to bring the firstfruits of our dough, our offerings, the fruit from all kinds of trees, _the_ new wine and oil, to the priests, to the storerooms of the [^d]house of our God; and to bring the tithes of our land to the Levites, for the Levites should receive the tithes in all our farming communities.
+to bring the firstfruits of our dough, our offerings, the fruit from all kinds of trees, _the_ new wine and oil, to the priests, to the storerooms of the house of our God; and to bring the tithes of our land to the Levites, for the Levites should receive the tithes in all our farming communities.

 ###### 38
 And the priest, the descendant of Aaron, shall be with the Levites when the Levites receive tithes; and the Levites shall bring up a tenth of the tithes to the house of our God, to the rooms of the storehouse.